 Common Causes of Conjunctivitis in Pets

 Conjunctivitis can be caused by genetic and environmental conditions.
 However, many times the infection is a result of a larger medical issue.
 For example, dogs and cats may experience pink eye as a result of an upper respiratory tract infection.
-Systemic illnesses, such as feline HPV or canine distemper, may also cause pink eye.
+Viral conjunctivitis can be caused by systemic illnesses, such as feline HPV or canine distemper, may also cause pink eye.
 There might also be other eye issues, such as a cyst or irritation, to blame.

-In addition to health causes, pink eye can be the result of environmental irritants, trauma to the eye (such as a scratch or poke from another animal), or seasonal allergies.
+In addition to health causes, pink eye can be the result of environmental irritants, trauma to the eye (such as a scratch or poke from another animal), a foreign body in the eye or seasonal allergies.
 Figuring out what is causing your pet’s pink eye is the first step in treating it.
 According to vets, the most common environmental causes of pink eye in pets include:

 - Airborne irritants, such as cigarette smoke, fur around the house, dust, and perfumes